convox/convox/docs/management/rbac.md

 Permissions set for the **All Resources** type are evaluated last.
 This allows you to use **All Resources** as a base template (e.g., read access) and then override it with more specific policies like `deny-all` for certain resources, making access management easier and more flexible.

+## Deploy Keys and RBAC

+With the RBAC update, you can assign custom roles to [Deploy Keys](/management/deploy-keys), allowing deploy keys to have more flexible permissions.
+Deploy keys are API keys designed for use in CI environments or other remote systems.

+By assigning a custom role to a deploy key, you can extend its default capabilities to include additional commands beyond the predefined set.
+This lets you configure deploy keys with specific permissions tailored to your organizational needs.

+For more information on how to create and use deploy keys, visit the [Deploy Keys documentation](/management/deploy-keys).

 ## Summary

 With RBAC, you can now: